 Now think about your portfolio.
 If you invested $300,000 in Microsoft at $300 per share, you just bought 1,000 shares.
 If the price declined to $200 per share, your statement would now show $200,000 – a $100,000 drop in value!
 But look a little closer…did you lose any shares?
 Unless you sold shares and spent the money during that time, you still have 1,000 shares.
 You would simply receive less money for them if you sold right now…just like the square footage in your home.
 If the price bounces back to $300 per share, you’re back to your original investment.

 During that market downturn, what if Microsoft paid you a dividend and you reinvested it while the price was down.
 You just bought more shares at a discount…like getting a deal on building an addition to your home.
 It’s also why systematically rebalancing your portfolio is so important: it sells some of your winners for a gain and buys shares of investments that have declined in value at a discount.

 When do you need your money?

 This brings us to the most important question: when do you need your money?
-As we discuss in Understanding Retirement Income, your time horizon is one of the most important factors in ensuring that market ups and downs don’t disturb your retirement paycheck.
+As we discuss in Understanding Retirement Income, your time horizon is one of the most important factors in protecting your retirement paycheck from market ups and downs.
 As we learned above, you’re only giving up assets when you sell and spend, not when share prices decline.
 In retirement, we want to carefully assign roles to your investments.